 Gemalto's Cinterion M2M technology enables secure connectivity and a wide range of advanced capabilities including NFC-enabled locks controlled by smartphones, videos streaming, listen-in capabilities on voice channels and high-performance battery management systems with long standby times.
 Since the modules are extremely compact, they can be easily built into small devices and are less likely to be spotted by thieves.

 Twofold security net

-Alarm systems capable of GSM communication can be installed anywhere quickly and easily, even by the users themselves.
-And, as they require no additional elaborate installation of transmission lines and are completely independent of fixed-line networks, they can be taken along in the case of a move.
+M2M-enabled wireless alarm systems can be installed anywhere quickly and easily, even by the users themselves.
+Lacking fixed-line networks, they can be easily reinstalled in the case of a move.

 Expansion of the security technology market

-The introduction of wireless alarm technology into security systems and the ease with which it can be retrofitted is leading to growth in the entire security solutions market.
+The expansion of wireless alarm technology into security systems and the ease with which it can be retrofitted is leading to growth of the "smart" security solutions market.

-GSM communication allows security systems to be conveniently configured, updated, and switched on and off from a distance.
+Secure wireless connectivity via mobile networks allows security systems to be configured, updated, and switched on and off securely over the air.

 Video streaming and video surveillance

 Advance 3G, 4G and LTE technologies have enabled advanced video surveillance, expanded protection and security capabilities.